-Other rnddummyfreq values are legal as well, but will have a less predictable performance impact.
+Other rnddummy freq values are legal as well, but will have a less predictable performance impact.

 The frequency of the dummy instruction insertion is randomized using an LFSR (LFSR0).
-The dummy instruction itself is also randomized based on LFSR0 and is constrained to ADD, MUL, AND and BLTU opcodes.
+The dummy instruction itself is also randomized based on LFSR0 and is constrained to add, mul, and bltu instructions.
 The source data for the dummy instructions is obtained from LFSRs (LFSR1 and LFSR2) as opposed to sourcing it from the register file.